OhMedrano/guitarweb/README.md

 		 2- "Show All" selection is currently unclickable.
 		 		- Possible fix in "#1 For me later..."

-		 3- Weird Margin/Padding on the nav menu li
+		 3- Weird Margin/Padding on the nav-menu li

 		 In-Progress: